 Before selecting courses, high school applicants should reference the graduation requirements below.

 |Information & Communication Technologies||0.5|

 |Mathematics (including Algebra I and .5 credit in Geometry or equivalent)||3.0|

 |Elective & Advisory (0.5 credit of Advisory for each year of enrollment up to 2.0 credits)||7.0|

 |Career, Dual Credit, or AP||1.0|

 Full-time middle school students are required to take a core academic course in each of the disciplines listed below during each year (6th, 7th, and 8th grade) of enrollment:

 - Mathematics Course

 - Social Studies

-Additionally, each year a full-time middle school student is required to take a physical education or health course, advisory, and an elective course.
+Additionally, each year a full-time middle school student is required to take:

 Browse the learning catalog